Chef Series: Michael Notman-Watt, The Syndicate Kitchen

 As a result of the ongoing COVID-19 pandemic, we are now operating with a scaled back team at Wiston Estate ensuring everyone is keeping socially distant.
 Hygiene also continues to be of the utmost importance to keep everyone safe.
 Those of the team that can be working from home are doing so and for those on site, sanitiser and gloves are now second-nature.

 However vines and winemaking stop for no one.
 Disgorging, bottling and other winemaking processes still need to occur.
-Now also is one of the most important parts of the vine-growing season: flowering is taking place and we're waiting for fruit to set.
+Harvest is also on the horizon, so the next few weeks in the vineyard are the most critical of the year.
 Our Vineyard Manager, James McLean, has been working in isolation out in the vineyard since lockdown, tending carefully to our vines.
-The hope contained in the harvest this year means more than ever.

 Please contact email@example.com or call 01903 877845 to place your orders.
 We are still offering a Next Working Day delivery for orders placed before 12pm Monday to Friday.

 All of our English Sparkling Wines are still available online.
-To make sure Wiston can still get to you even if you can’t come to us, we’re now offering Free Delivery on all orders of £50 or over during the COVID-19 pandemic.
+To make sure Wiston can still get to you even if you can’t come to us, we’re now offering Free Delivery on all orders of £50 or over until 31st October 2020.
 Simply use the code FREESHIPPING when placing an order either online or over the phone (01903 877845).

 Tours & Events